nunoskew/nunoskew.github.io/_projects/bilinear_interpolation.md

 Which makes sense since inteporlation is just a inverse-distance weighted average of the neighboring values and in this case, they are all at the same distance.

-If you want to check the math [follow this link](../../assets/bilinear-interpolation/bilinear-interpolation.pdf).
+If you want to check the math <a href="../../assets/bilinear-interpolation/bilinear-interpolation.pdf" target="_blank">follow this link</a>.

 We are now in good shape to implement Bilinear Interpolation!
 Moving on to the next and final section, Implementing Bilinear Interpolation.
 </details>